 I was going to link to a bunch of posts from around the web with great origami activities, but I found one that trumps them all!
 You must check out Origami Club!
 It has tons of templates (hundreds at least) with printable step-by-step instructions plus animations that show you how to do it.
 It even has a rating system from 1 star for easy to 5 stars for very difficult.
 What a great resource for your classroom!

 I have provided Amazon affiliate links for your convenience.
-Purchases made through these links help support the work I do for you on the Art Curator for Kids.
+Purchases made through these links help support the work I do for you on Art Class Curator.
 Thanks for your support!

 - Sadako and the Thousand Paper Cranes